ivo-/navx/README.md

 *Selection steps*:

 - *navigate* to the desired parts of the data structure.
-- *collect* those parts in array.
+- *select* those parts in array.
 And if you want just to select navigated values this is the last step.

 *Added transformation steps*: